herobd/handwriting_line_generation/README.md

   ├── old_configs/ - all the other config files I've used during development/other projects
   │
   ├── trainer/ - trainers
-  │   ├── hw_with_style_trainer.py - This has the code to run training (there are two methods for training, depending on whether a curriculum is specified)
+  │   ├── hw_with_style_trainer.py - This has the code to run training for both HWR model and generative model (specify curriculum for generator training)
-  │   └── trainer.py
+  │   └── auto_trainer.py - For training autoencoder used in perceptual loss
   │
   └── utils/
       ├── util.py - importantly has code to create mask from handwriting image and extact centerline from handwriting image ├── augmentation.py - Chris's brightness augmentation
-      ├── curriculum.py - this object handles tracking the curriculum during training ├── character_set.py - Gets the character set from label files (modfied from Start,Follow,Read code) ├── error_rates.py - character error, etc
+      ├── curriculum.py - this object handles tracking the curriculum during training ├── error_rates.py - character error, etc
       ├── grid_distortion.py - Curtis's augmentation
-      ├── metainit.py - I tried getting this paper to work: "MetaInit: Initialzing learning by learning to initialize" ├── normalize_line.py - functions to noramlize a line image ├── parseIAM.py - parses the xmls IAM has
+      ├── normalize_line.py - functions to noramlize a line image
+      ├── parseIAM.py - parses the xmls IAM has
       ├── parseRIMESlines.py - parse the GT for RIMES into line images